-The new "princes of the Church" will receive gold rings and scarlet three-cornered caps known as red birettas at a ceremony in St. Peter's Basilica.
+The new "princes of the church" received gold rings and scarlet, three-cornered caps known as red birettas at a ceremony in St. Peter's Basilica.

 This is the first time Pope Francis has chosen cardinals.
-Analysts say his choices should speak to the perceived bias the Church seems to have toward European cardinals.
+Analysts say his choices should speak to the perceived bias the Catholic church seems to have toward European cardinals.
 Several of the prelates come from South American, Asia and Africa.

 Most of the new cardinals are under the age of 80, likely enabling them to take part in the secretive conclave that elects new popes from among their ranks.

-The oldest "new prince" will be Loris Francesco Capovilla, the 98-year-old former secretary to Pope John the 23rd.
+The oldest "new prince" is Loris Francesco Capovilla, the 98-year-old former secretary to Pope John the 23rd.